-As your Labradoodle puppy develops their adult coat and out of their puppy coat at about 6 to 12 months.
+Your Labradoodle puppy develops their adult coat and out of their puppy coat at about 6 to 12 months.
 Doodle

 IMPORTANT: cut the puppy coat off with scissors.
 Don’t let a groomer use clippers and or shave the puppy coat.

-change in curl or wavy will happen as the coat matures.
+darken.
+A change in curl or wavy will happen as the coat matures.
 Do NOT shave puppy coat off!

 Here is a video with tips for grooming an adult Labradoodle yourself:

 When your Doodle is about 14 months old they will have their adult coat and then body and legs can be shaved

 with clippers.
 Most important is to know your groomer or have a groomer that is recommended.
 Your groomer